ComPWA/compwa.github.io/docs/about.md

 therefore hard to facilitate ongoing research, while at the same time developing a general, long-term PWA tool.

-This state of affairs has a few major disadvantages:
+This situation however has a few major disadvantages:

 - Collaborations usually start developing a PWA framework from scratch.
 It therefore takes years for packages to move beyond the basic PWA formalisms.